nareshhub/medi_AI_assistant/data/nlu.md

 - what's up
 - wassup>
 - hi how u doing
-- hi how u doing
 - Hi Sara!
 How are you?
 - how are you ?
 - how are you'
 - how are you doing today?
 - how you doing?
 - How are You?
-- what doing
 - what doing
 - how are xou
 - ¿Qué pasa?